 Well, the last question is fairly deducible.
 It must have been a man.
 Only an impatient man would throw such caution to the wind, and place a frozen hunk of meat on a grill.
 That first man paved the way, now you are the person that will perfect it.

 The rules here are simple, the stylings we will use will make you the master of the grill.
 Your friends will ask you: how to grill frozen steak, just the way you did.

 Supplies Needed to Grill Frozen Steak

-If you are grilling frozen steak, you will need a few things to begin:
+Before you begin, you will need a few things:

 - Grill; Charcoal or Gas

 - Charcoal, lump or briquette.
 If you are choosing to use a gas grill, make sure your propane is filled.